stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * A summary of the software developed in that chapter.

 Development of JOVE will be inherently complex with Vulkan requiring many inter-dependant components.
 To adhere to the minimal functionality principle we will often develop temporary or skeleton implementations that are refactored later on.
-For example, the graphics pipeline _requires_ a pipeline layout object (which has no relevance at that point) so the initial implementation is an empty skeleton sufficient to progress the project.
+For example, the graphics pipeline _requires_ a pipeline layout object (which initially has no relevance) so the implementation is an empty skeleton sufficient to progress the project.

 ---